huggingface/lerobot/README.md

 ---

 🤗 LeRobot aims to provide models, datasets, and tools for real-world robotics in PyTorch.
-The goal is to lower the barrier of entry to robotics so that everyone can contribute and benefit from sharing datasets and pretrained models.
+The goal is to lower the barrier to entry to robotics so that everyone can contribute and benefit from sharing datasets and pretrained models.

 🤗 LeRobot contains state-of-the-art approaches that have been shown to transfer to the real-world with a focus on imitation learning and reinforcement learning.